timl128/t5/README.md

 ### Set up

 1. Please download the source code from git hub
+2. Change the file permission of `gradlew`  to 755.

 The `format-all-1.0jar` is in the project root directory.